-We work in partnership with the Scottish Environment Protection Agency (SEPA) to provide flood prevention information, flood alerts and flood warnings to the residents of North Ayrshire.
+We work in partnership with the Scottish Environment Protection Agency (SEPA) to provide flood protection information, flood alerts and flood warnings to the residents of North Ayrshire.

 Is my property at risk?